backend-development/backend-development-textbook/source/rails_associations_and_validations.md

 Validations are rules you want to enforce on the data in your models.

-* validations are declared on the model
-* they are checked every time data is saved to the database
-* if the data does not conform to the validation, it is not saved, and the errors are available through the object
+Validations are declared on the model.
+They are checked every time data is **saved to the database**.
+If the data does not conform to the validation, it is not saved, a false value is returned, and the error messages are available through the object.

+§

 An example on the rails console: I try to create a new tweet and save it, but it can't be saved because a validation is in place: